thanasisder/athanasios-dermatis.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2nd year PhD student in École Centrale Nantes.
+I am a 2nd year PhD student in the LHEEA lab of École Centrale Nantes.
+I work on the stochastic prediction of extreme loads and motions of marine structures using equivalent design waves.

 Hello 2,
 ======
-I am a 2nd year PhD student in École Centrale Nantes.